Complete FREE non-profit, non-corporate and non-statist EFL course

-In this lesson you will learn English vocabulary for multi-part verbs (phrasal verbs).
+In LESSON 7 we learn English vocabulary for multi-part verbs (phrasal verbs).

-We will explain step-by-step the structure and use of phrasal verbs.
+We will explain step-by-step the structure and grammar of phrasal verbs.

-After we will explain some slang and street language terms which are very common.
+After we will explain some slang and street language terms.

 Finally students will practice with communication activities, quizzes and games.

 Vintage Volkswagen burger van with custom wheels... you go first.